Skip to Content

 All 9 targets within 0.22°, seven under 0.06°.
 The accuracy holds over ~200–400 years for most planets.

-Data Sources: For the complete list of transit catalogues, opposition dates, and conjunction data used to validate planetary positions, see the Appendix: Planetary Events & Catalogues.
+All values come from NASA and WebGeocalc.
+For the full list of transit catalogues, opposition dates, and conjunction data used for validation, see Appendix: Planetary Events & Catalogues.

-Perihelion Precession: Ecliptic and ICRF
+Perihelion precession: ecliptic and ICRF

 The conversion to ICRF subtracts H/13 (the general precession).
 Only Earth’s ecliptic rate exceeds this threshold — making Earth the sole prograde planet in ICRF.
 All others precess retrograde: